New York State Law

 recovery by an owner thereof.

-Criminal possession of stolen property in the fifth degree is a class A misdemeanor.
+Criminal possession of stolen property in the fifth degree

 S 165.45 Criminal possession of stolen property in the fourth degree.